 At pre-assessment you will be given the opportunity to ask any questions about your hospital stay, procedure, or recovery.
 We aim to ensure you are fully informed and well prepared for your surgery by delivering effective, quality-assured patient care.

-It is very important that you follow the instructions you have been given by your consultant and your pre-assessment nurse to prepare for your procedure.
+It is very important that you follow the instructions you have been given by your consultant or your pre-assessment nurse, if you have attended pre assessment, to prepare for your procedure.

 Attending the Joint School